 Abstract

 This article explores certain Jewish subtexts of American anthropological thought from the first half of the twentieth century, focusing on the theoretical and artistic work of Edward Sapir.
-Utilizing Sapir’s publications from academic, lay, and distinctly Jewish presses, along with newly discovered archival material, I argue that Sapir’s deep ambivalence regarding the prospects for Jewishness and modern Jewish identity in the United States can be seen as a subtext interspersed within his cultural and poetic writings.
+Utilizing Sapir’s academic, lay, and distinctly Jewish publications, along with newly discovered archival material, I argue that Sapir’s deep ambivalence regarding the prospects for Jewishness and modern Jewish identity in the United States can be seen as a subtext interspersed within his cultural and poetic writings.
 This article demonstrates the ways in which Sapir’s individualist interpretation of Boasian cultural theory was conditioned by his profound concern for the prospects for Jewish ethnic, national, and religious survival in the United States.
 Drawing on subtexts found in Sapir’s cultural corpus, this article seeks to better understand the ways in which ideas of Judaism and Jewishness manifest themselves more broadly within the history of American anthropological thought.

 Introduction: Veiling and Revealing the Jewish Subtext

 How have Jewish ideas and dilemmas appeared in anthropological scholarship, and how has that scholarship grappled with the traditional, ethnic, and religious backgrounds of some of its seminal thinkers?
-For many Jewish Boasian anthropologists, who so profoundly shaped the theoretical and political contours of the discipline itself, the answer seems to have been liberation.
+For many Jewish Boasian anthropologists, who so profoundly shaped the theoretical and political contours of the discipline itself, the answer seems to have been liberation from tradition itself.
 In 1939, looking back on his long career, an elderly Franz Boas openly elaborated on this theme in a short essay that was featured in Clifton Fadiman’s “I Believe” series.
 Boas focused on the role that tradition played in his own journey toward the anthropological sciences.

 The psychological origin of the implicit belief in the authority of tradition…became a problem which engaged my thoughts for many years.
 In fact, my whole outlook upon social life is determined by the question: how can we recognize the shackles that tradition has laid upon us?
 For when we recognize them, we are also able to break them.
-(Clifton.
-1939: 21)
+(Clifton 1939: 21)

 For Boas, anthropology was a liberating science, perhaps uniquely capable of breaking the shackles of tradition that can so easily bind an individual to the racial and cultural stereotypes of the past.
-Boas never specified what precise tradition he was referring to, but references to the “shackles of dogma” (1938: 201) and the “ceremonial of his parent’s home” (ibid) in his earlier essay “An Anthropologists Credo” strongly imply that he was referring to Judaism.
+Boas never specified what precise tradition he was referring to, but references to the “shackles of dogma” (1938: 201) and the “ceremonial of his parent’s home” (ibid.) in his earlier essay “An Anthropologists Credo” strongly imply that he was referring to Judaism.

-A wide range of historical research has demonstrated that the anthropological sciences were a medium through which scholars of Jewish descent could escape the particularistic shackles of their own native Jewish identities (Glick.
-1982, Lewis.
-2001, Frank.
-1997.
-Messer.
-1986).
+A wide range of historical research has demonstrated that the anthropological sciences were a medium through which scholars of Jewish descent could escape the particularistic shackles of their own native Jewish identities (Glick 1982, Lewis 2001, Frank 1997.
+Messer 1986).
 The crux of the problem can be found here.
-The development of the anthropological study of Judaism and Jewishness in America emerged in the context of a mythos of liberation and escape from the particularistic “aspects of what might be termed Jewish culture or Jewish cultures” (Boyarin.
-2013: 93).
+The development of the anthropological study of Judaism and Jewishness in America emerged in the context of a mythos of liberation and escape from the particularistic “aspects of what might be termed Jewish culture or Jewish cultures” (Boyarin 2013: 93).